10+ Midwest Museums for Families

 801 S 10th St, Omaha, Nebraska

 Not many know about this hidden museum gem located in Omaha, Nebraska.
 The Durham Museum was known in years past as Omaha’s Union Station and is now filled with trains and history.
-There is never a dull moment at The Durham Museum and it is filled with tons of things to see and do including trains, Omaha history, and fun exhibits that are always changing.
-You will want to make multiple visits to stay up to day with current exhibits.
+There is never a dull moment at The Durham Museum and it is filled with tons of things to see and do, including trains, Omaha history, and fun exhibits that are always changing.
+You will want to make multiple visits to stay up to date with current exhibits.

 The Family Museum